Azores Bucket List: What are the Top Tourist Attractions to Visit in Azores, Portugal?

 The islands are also home to plenty of well-trained Portuguese horses.
 Horseback riding is another way of exploring the awe-inspiring countryside while admiring the ocean.

 Wander around Angra do Heroismo

 Angra does Heroismo, one of the well-known UNESCO World Heritage sites in Portugal.
 It is the largest city on Terceira Island and one of the trio of Azores’ capitals.
-The city is perfect for strolling around thanks to its 17th-century vibe and local cafés, shops, and bars.
-The best place to watch the city, however, is at Alto da Memoria.
+Thanks to its 17th-century vibe and local cafés, shops, and bars, the city is perfect for strolling around.
+The best place to watch the city, however, is Alto da Memoria.

 Azores Travel and Tour Packages

 To help you plan out your visit to the Azores, we listed places to visit and things to do in this city.
 We also listed some of the best Azores travel and tour packages and excellent flight deals and accommodation.

 Tripadvisor has a list of the best Azores vacation packages.
 You may check out Airbnbs listings in the Azores for cheap but high-quality accommodation.

 Searching for the best Azores hotels, resorts, and affordable flights in the nearby Cities?
 Check out our list of affordable Azores hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.